-By now, there’s a good chance you’ve heard about the new lifestyle trend, full time travel.
-Over the last few years, this form of long term travel has gone from being practically unheard of to a community of hundreds of people ditching their old lifestyle to have a taste of the dream…traveling the world with their loved ones, experiencing life, and making memories.
-Some people don’t stick with it long and commit to a single year but more often than not, people start and just can’t go back to their old lifestyle.
+By now, you’ve probably heard about the new lifestyle trend: full-time travel.
+This form of long-term travel has transformed from being practically unheard of to a community of hundreds of people abandoning their old lifestyles to experience the dream—traveling the world with loved ones and making lasting memories.
+Some individuals give it a try for just a year, but more often than not, once they start, they can’t easily return to their previous way of life.

 People of nearly all walks of life are taking to the roads and are off exploring the globe.
 There are vanlifing 20-somethings, budget travel families with newborns and pre-teens, RVing 50 year olds, and backpacking 30-somethings (not stereotyping here, just naming a few).
 Despite this, there is a shocking lack of travelers in one particular age group, teenagers.

-The reasons people don’t travel with teenagers is seemingly logical when it’s you whose trying to make that full time travel decision but it all comes down to one thing…fear.
+The reasons people don’t travel with teenagers is seemingly logical when it’s you who’s trying to make that full-time travel decision but it all comes down to one thing…fear.

-In addition, if you haven’t noticed, this article is being written from the perspective of an 18 year girl who began traveling the world full time with her family at the age of 15.
-This blog is not made up of assumptions a parent is making about their child’s development, it’s firsthand experience.
+Additionally, if you haven’t noticed, I’m writing this article from the perspective of an 18-year-old girl who started traveling the world full-time with her family at 15.
+This blog doesn’t consist of assumptions a parent might make about their child’s development; it stems from firsthand experience.

-Disclosure: Please note before you read this that while these things are totally honest reasons that people don’t travel full time with teens, they’re meant to be funny and comical.
+Disclosure: Before you dive in, note that while these are completely honest reasons why people avoid full-time travel with teens, they’re intended to be funny and comical.
 If questioning the status quo offends you, just stop reading now because I’m not beating around the bush.

 Okay enough with the rambling let’s get into the 10 reasons why families don’t full time travel when their kids are teenagers…